Roshan-Metrix/decathlon-waste-management-app/README.md

 Prerequisites:
 - Node LTS
 - npm or yarn
+- Docker (optional — for backend)
 - Expo CLI: `npm install -g expo-cli` (optional — you can use `npx`)

-Steps:
+<b>Steps:</b>
+### npm or yarn install
 1. Clone the repo
 2. cd into the project root
 3. Install dependencies
     - npm: `npm install`
     - yarn: `yarn`
+4. Start the backend server
+    - `cd backend`
+    - `node server.js`
-4. Start the app
+5. Start the app
+    - `cd frontend`
     - `npx expo start`
-5. Open on device or simulator using the Expo app / emulator
+6. Open on device or simulator using the Expo app / emulator

+Or Docker (Backend):
+### Docker
+1. Ensure Docker is installed and running
+2. From the project root, build and start containers:
+   - `docker-compose up --build`
+3. Access the app via Expo as above

 ## Development tips
 - Use the Expo dev tools to reload and debug